lalvarezmat/EpiInvert/README.md

 2022](https://www.mdpi.com/2079-7737/11/4/540).
 EpiInvert also corrects the administrative weekly bias in the daily registration of cases and the bias introduced by the festive days.
-EpiInvert can manage daily incidence data and weekly aggregated incidence data where every week a single data is communicated with the accumulated incidence in the last 7 days.
+EpiInvert can manage daily incidence data and weekly aggregated incidence data.
+This version of the package also includes EpiInvertForecast, a learning method for the short time forecast of the restored incidence curve.

 ## Vignettes